robertdebock/ansible-role-mssql/README.md

     - role: robertdebock.mssql
 ```

-And here is a more customised installation:
+And here is a more customised installation.
+This:
+- bootstraps a system, so Ansible can use it.
+- uses /dev/sdb1 for a new partition
+- runs (only) the installation, which excludes the repository setup.

 ```
 - hosts: all
   become: true